 Educators in Context and Community

 Educators in Context & Community (ECCO) is a comprehensive career-based professional development learning community for education majors and the ed-curious (e.g., those who work with children and families).
-ECCO is open to all class standings, First Years thru Seniors and focuses on:
+ECCO is open to all class standings, First Years through Seniors and focuses on:

 - Acclimating members to the diverse cultures and communities (urban, rural and suburban) which their students will bring with them into the classroom.